 As a convention attendee, you are a guest of the hotel and must abide by the hotel's rules and policies whenever you are on the premises.
 If you are unsure if something is allowed, Hotel Front Desk will be able to assist you.
 This is NOT a case of "it's better to ask for forgiveness than permission".
 If you are expelled from the hotel for violation of their rules, you immediately forfeit your event membership and must surrender your badge, and there will be no refund.
 You are personally responsible for any damage you or your minor children cause to hotel property, as well as any pets you bring or guests you have in your room.
 The event space and public spaces of the hotel may not be used as sleeping areas.

 Hotel dress code is that all visitors to the hotel in common areas (e.g. lobby and hotel corridors) must be covered from shoulders to thighs.
 The swimming pool area is the only exception to this rule.
 Violations of this policy will result in no access to the event space.
 If you aren't sure about your dress, please ask a staff member for guidance.

-Further to these guidelines, attire that is typically used in adult-only settings, such as harnesses or pony tack not worn over a fursuit; pup masks; latex or spandex suits; or any attire that emphasizes or suggests the swimsuit-area body parts is only permitted in the adult programming area after the minor curfew, and adult-hours dance after the minor curfew.
+Further to these guidelines, attire that is typically used in adult-only settings, such as harnesses or pony tack not worn over a fursuit or clothing satisfying the dress code; pup masks; latex or spandex suits; or any attire that emphasizes or suggests the swimsuit-area body parts is only permitted in the adult programming area after the minor curfew, and in the adult-hours dance after the minor curfew.